-Vehicle Type Composition: The component rate of vehicle types is passenger car (64.28%), pick up (0.86%), motorcycle (19.47%) and truck (12.61%).
-These are shown in Figure 3.
+Vehicle Type Composition: The component rate of vehicle types is passenger car (50.83%), pick up (2.72%), motorcycle

 Figure 3: Vehicle Type Composition

 4. ENVIRONMENTAL & SOCIAL BASELINE

 This section describes the existing environmental and socio-economic conditions of the subproject area.
 The environmental and social baseline aims to provide a baseline against which the project impacts can be measured.
 Due to the emergency nature of work, the details have pertained to the important areas according to the rehabilitation works.
 This Section also identifies socially sensitive receptors along the RoW of the proposed roads.